survivejs/site/drafts/idyll-interview.md

 </p>

 I'm currently working on my Ph.D. with [Jeffrey Heer](https://homes.cs.washington.edu/~jheer/) at the [Interactive Data Lab](https://idl.cs.washington.edu/) at the University of Washington.
 Prior to grad school I worked on data visualization tools and interactive stories at [FiveThirtyEight](http://fivethirtyeight.com/), helped [the Freeman Lab](https://www.janelia.org/our-research/former-labs/freeman-lab) build open-source tools for computational neuroscience, developed digital tools for journalists at [The Huffington Post](http://www.huffingtonpost.com/), and was the senior developer at [Rhizome](http://rhizome.org/).

 ## How would you describe *Idyll* to someone who has never heard of it?

 Idyll is a markup language for creating and publishing interactive narratives — think posts on websites like [*Distill*](https://distill.pub/), [*The Upshot*](https://www.nytimes.com/section/upshot), [*FiveThirtyEight*](https://fivethirtyeight.com), and [*The Pudding*](https://pudding.cool/).
 With Idyll you write markup in a text file, which is then compiled into an interactive webpage.
-Idyll takes a lot of inspiration (and borrows a lot of syntax) from [markdown](https://daringfireball.net/projects/markdown/), and tries to extend these ideas beyond static text.
+Idyll takes a lot of inspiration (and borrows a lot of syntax) from [Markdown](https://daringfireball.net/projects/markdown/), while trying to extend these ideas beyond static text.

 One of the main points of Idyll is to make it very easy to embed JavaScript components inline with your text, and even have these components responsively update based on a reader's actions or scrolls.
 For example, a short Idyll file might look like this: